how does our brain store information?

 This study provides direct evidence of changes in synaptic wiring between engram cells, to be considered as a likely mechanism for memory storage in the brain.
 Dr Ryan, Associate Professor in Trinity’s School of Biochemistry and Immunology, comments: “Understanding the mechanisms cells that enable learning helps us understand not only how we form new memories or modify existing ones, but also advance our knowledge of how the brain works and the mechanisms needed to process thoughts and information.”

-These findings open new perspectives in our understanding of how information is encoded in engram cells and how these connections shape brain function, and could potentially lead to innovative strategies for treating memory disorders and improving our cognitive abilities. ‘learning.
+These findings open new perspectives in our understanding of how information is encoded in engram cells and how these connections shape brain function, and might potentially lead to innovative strategies for treating memory disorders and improving our cognitive abilities. ‘learning.

 1701166938